Leviticus 17 – The Sanctity of Blood

 ii.
 “The prohibition against eating the blood became an important aspect of ‘Kosher’ food.
 For food to be kosher the animal’s carotid artery was cut, and the animal had to bleed for a designated amount of time.”
 (Rooker)

 iii.
 In Acts 15, the Jerusalem Council told Gentile Christians in Antioch, Syria, and Cilicia that they should not eat blood or meat that was not killed by draining the blood.
-This was not a universal command for all Christians in all places and all times.
+This was not a universal command for all Christians in all places and at all times.
 It was to those specific Gentile Christians, for the specific reason that they would not needlessly offend their Jewish neighbors; for the sake of evangelism (Acts 15:18-21).

 c.
 For the life of the flesh is in the blood: God agreed that there was spiritual significance in the blood of an animal or person.
 The difference was that among pagans, they said: “The life is in the blood; I must eat or drink it and take that life for myself.”
-The godly Israeli said, “The life of the flesh is in the blood, and it therefore belongs to God and not to me.”
+The godly Israelite said, “The life of the flesh is in the blood, and it therefore belongs to God and not to me.”

 i.
 This emphasized a powerful idea: life belongs to God.
-God sets His face against that person who takes authority over life unto themselves.
+God sets His face against that person who takes authority over life for themselves.
 Life depends on blood, is preserved by blood, and is nourished by blood.
 When enough blood leaves a body, life leaves a body.

 ii.
 “Because the life of a creature is in the blood, blood makes atonement for one’s life.
 One life is sacrificed for another.
 The shedding of substitutionary blood on the altar makes atonement, since the blood of the innocent victim was given for the life of the one who has sinned.”
 (Rooker)